 Part of the larger 40-mile loop of the Springwater Corridor that stretches from Boring to downtown Portland, Boring Station Trailhead Park will set you off on one of our region's most popular, historic and well-maintained trails.

 The Boring Station Trailhead Park was once a shipping location during streetcar operation.
 Clackamas County Parks purchased nearly seven acres from the Union Pacific Railroad in 1999, extending from SE Dee Street to 1/3 mile south of Highway 212.

 Community organizations have invested both time and resources into planning and developing the site.
-The Friends of Boring Station Trailhead Park (FBSTP), in conjunction with the Boring-Damascus Grange and the Boring Community Planning Organization, have cleared the site of debris and resurfaced it with sand and gravel.
+The Friends of Boring Station Trailhead Park, in conjunction with the Boring-Damascus Grange and the Boring Community Planning Organization, have cleared the site of debris and resurfaced it with sand and gravel.
 They have also contributed to bringing a stage, electrical access, water and sewer service, storage area, and a monument to the site.
-The FBSTP organized the first Boring Farmers Market in 2006 and has hosted community Holiday events and the yearly Celebration in Boring on the site.
-The FBSTP also assisted Clackamas County in acquiring an additional 1/4 acre property that will be developed for parking between the Grange and the Park.
+They organized the Boring Farmers Market and have hosted community events and the yearly Celebration in Boring at the site.
+They've also assisted Clackamas County in acquiring an additional 1/4-acre property that will be developed for parking between the Grange and the Park.